 Lightning strikes are like giant electrical sparks, and each time lightning occurs, electromagnetic pulses are emitted that are detectable nearby on a radio.
 You’ve heard them before if you’ve listened to AM radio, the pulse is the crash of static you hear.

 But there’s one problem with using these frequencies for lightning detection.
 There are other potential sources of electromagnetic interference.
-For example, other sources that emit strong electromagnetic signals could cause the detector to give a false reading, such as electric motors or even cell phones.
-Your car alternator can even interfere: that’s the low-pitched whine you hear sometimes on AM radio as your car accelerates.
+For example, other sources that emit electromagnetic signals could cause the detector to give a false reading, such as electric motors or even cell phones.
+Your car alternator can even interfere: that’s the low-pitched whine you sometimes hear on AM radio as your car accelerates.

 So how can we tell where a lightning strike hits?